Apple's Activity App

 You can read the full report on Gamification here.

-Here is an example of a user sharing an award from the Activity App for closing the Move Goal for 1,007.
+Here is an example of a user sharing an award from the Activity App for closing the Move Goal 1,007 times.
 Not only has this user engaged with the app for over 1,000 days, but they also effectively maintained the daily goal and shared their progress.

 This is an example of how motivated users feel to collect the monthly awards.

 Here we can see how effective the Activity App is at engaging and challenging users.
-This user is disucssing their feelings about feeling bad for not participating, but also feeling too pushed by the constant challenge.
+This user is sharing that they feel bad for not participating but also feel too pushed by the constant challenge.

 Justification for Adding an Additional Mindfulness Goal to the Activity App